The History of Project CoffeeHouse

-Summer Alive is a program of Project CoffeeHouse.
-Since its inception 17 years ago, the 501(c)(3) known as Project CoffeeHouse has been maximizing chances for young people to develop lives of joy and purpose.
+Since its inception nineteen years ago, Project CoffeeHouse has had a single mission, variously expressed: to maximize the chances that young people may develop lives of joy and purpose.

 When Lu Ann Potter founded Project CoffeeHouse in 2000, her immediate impetus was an alarming spike in heroin use among the young of Clinton County.
 There had been narcotics raids at the local arcade, and many front-page arrests.
 Her aim in starting Project CoffeeHouse was to become an occasion whereby young folk might discover ways and means of feeling good that wouldn't kill or incarcerate them before they were 20.

 Music and great food, film and writing workshops, tutoring and free music lessons.
 After school snacks, sit down dinners four nights a week, complete with candles and cloth napkins.
 Not only was there stuff to do, there were people to be with: caring adults and a growing cadre of their peers in whose company they experienced, many for the first time, the sense of felt community.

 After the PJCH storefront was closed in 2006, the work continued ad hoc, addressing the focused needs of individuals: buying clothes for an interview, fronting the money for a security deposit, providing short-term housing and employment.